-The UK is about to host the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow from 31 October to 12 November 2021.
+The UK recently hosted the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow. on the 31st October to 12th November 2021.

 Climate science is perhaps the greatest example of how powerful using the past to predict the future can be.
 In fact, we wouldn’t be aware of the devastating impact of climate change if it wasn’t for the tireless work of scientists around the world, who looked at global temperatures from far beyond the time when formal measurements were introduced.

 In November 2020, climate scientists released a paper that urged others in the field to; “include simulations of past climates in their evaluation and statement of their model performance.”
 In other words, they should; “pay attention to the past and actively involve it in predicting the future.”